projectcuisines/fillet/README.md

 </h2>

 Welcome!
-You've found the hompage of FILLET, a comparison of one-dimensional energy balance models (EBMs) that have been applied to habitable exoplanets in peer-reviewed publications.
+You've found the hompage of <a href="https://nexss.info/cuisines/fillet-mip/">FILLET</a>, a comparison of one-dimensional energy balance models (EBMs) that have been applied to habitable exoplanets in peer-reviewed publications.
 The project began in 2022 as a part of CUISINES, with the first paper describing "Protocol v1.0" published the next year (<a href="https://iopscience.iop.org/article/10.3847/PSJ/acba05">Deitrick et al. 2023</a>).
 It lays out the methodology for benchmarking code against the pre-industrial Earth, as well as larger experiments that map out where in parameter space permanent ice sheets